-The purpose of the Hilton Head Island Audubon Society:
+The Mission Statement of the Hilton Head Island Audubon Society is:

 To promote the awareness and appreciation of nature, to preserve and protect wildlife and natural ecosystems, and to encourage responsible environmental stewardship.